 - Provide evidence of satisfactory progression through training.
 Acceptable evidence would be documentation of passing any required postgraduate exam, a logbook or training portfolio (if applicable), evidence of clinical governance activity, appraisal documentation.
 Evidence should cover both generic Emergency Medicine and acute specialties.
 Any evidence should be validated by the overseas sponsor.

-- Be certified in at least one life support course - ATLS, APLS or ALS (or RCEM recognised equivalent ).
+- Be certified in at least one life support course - ATLS, APLS or ALS (orRCEM recognised equivalent ).

 - Provide contact details of two referees.
 If you are a trainee these should be your current educational supervisor and one other Emergency Medicine specialist currently or recently involved in your training.
 If you have already completed your specialty training you should get two references from doctors currently supervising you.
 Your referees will be contacted directly by the Royal College.

-An assessment of your application can only be made once all of your evidence has been received.
-The Royal College will recommend successful applicants to the GMC for full registration.
+A full assessment of your eligibility can only be made once all of your evidence has been received.

+- The Royal College of Emergency Medicine will only recommend successful applicants to the GMC for full registration.

-The GMC must be satisfied that the doctor has been selected under quality assurance arrangements designed to safeguard the interests of patients and to provide support for the trainee before granting registration.
+- The GMC must be satisfied that the doctor has been selected under quality assurance arrangements designed to safeguard the interests of patients and to provide support for the trainee before granting registration.

 The Medical Training Initiative is a government authorised exchange operated under Tier 5 (Temporary Worker) of the Points Based System.
 The Academy of Medical Royal Colleges will issue a certificate of sponsorship for each successful applicant.
 This certificate supports application for entry to the UK under Tier 5.
 Please see 'Scheme Prioritisation and Allocation' above.

-Please note that changes to the IELTS requirement from UKVI from April 2015 will noteffect the Medical Training Initiative.
+Please note that changes to the IELTS requirement from UKVI from April 2015 will not effect the Medical Training Initiative.
 These changes relate to those applying for Tier 1, 2 or 4 visas where there is a proof of English Language requirement.
-Sponsorship for these visa Tiers are not available within the MTI.
+Sponsorship for these visa tiers are not available within the MTI.

-).
 You will be charged the fee when your application has been accepted.

 Please note that the GMC's Registration application fee is a separate fee and is payable to the GMC directly on submitting your application.